 - Spanish: Pulmonaria, salvia de Jerusalen.

-- Environment: Humid, clear, calcareous forests all over Europe.
-It has been introduced to warm and cold regions of America.
+- Environment: It is found in humid, clear, calcareous forests all over Europe and has been introduced to warm and cold regions of America.

-- Description: Vivacious, herbaceous plant for the Boraginaceae family, with hairy stem which grows up to 30 cm high.
-A pink and violet flower bouquet grows on the tip of its stem.
+- Description: This is a vibrant, herbaceous plant in the Boraginaceae family.
+Its hairy stem grows up to 30 cm high, and a pink and violet flower bouquet grows on the tip of its stem.

 - Parts of the plant used medicinally: The whole plant with flowers.